The Swedish rules on merger control are found in the Swedish Competition Act (2008:579) (the "Act"), primarily in Chapter 4.

 Formal requests for information have become more common as the SCA has decided to be increasingly formalistic and use the possibility more often.
 However, it is not uncommon that the case handler requests confirmation or information via an informal phone call.
 Requests for information from the SCA do not tend to be burdensome, but it will naturally depend on the relevant case.

 If the parties do not respond to requests for information in time and/or submit incomplete or misleading information, the SCA can stop the clock, which prolongs the investigation.
-This relatively new possibility for the SCA (introduced in 2014) has to our knowledge not been frequently applied in practice.
+This relatively new possibility for the SCA (introduced in 2014) has to our knowledge not been frequently applied.

 The SCA employs the SIEC (Significant Impediment to Effective Competition) test, which is in line with the EUMR and most other competition regimes in the EU.
 Under this test, a concentration will be prohibited if it threatens to impede significantly effective competition within Sweden as a whole or a substantial part thereof.

 The SCA first takes into account the markets as defined by the parties and ensures that they are in line with previous case law as well as consistent with segmentations in the industry concerned.
 There is no communicated de minimis level below which competition concerns are deemed unlikely.
 However, the thresholds for when a simplified notification can be made (below 20% market share for horizontal mergers and below 30% for vertical mergers) are, however, indications for when concentrations are deemed unproblematic.

 Moreover, there is a presumption in the EUMR that concentrations where the parties’ market share does not exceed 25% are unproblematic, which is arguably also applicable in Swedish merger control.